sqlite/sqlite-wasm/README.md

 (These steps can only be executed by maintainers.)

-1. Update the version number in `package.json` reflecting the [SQLite version number](https://sqlite.org/download.html) and add a build identifier suffix like `-build1`.
+1. Update the version number in `package.json` reflecting the current [SQLite version number](https://sqlite.org/download.html) and add a build identifier suffix like `-build1`.
 The complete version number should read something like `3.41.2-build1`.